 • In popular culture, good bosses include Captain Jean-Luc Picard from "Star Trek" and Dr. Miranda Bailey from "Grey's Anatomy".
 Those rated "bad" or "impossible" bosses include the icy Miranda Priestly from "The Devil Wears Prada" followed by the bumbling Michael Scott from "The Office".

-• While it's almost a requirement for bosses to treat staff to a holiday lunch or give gifts on Administrative Assistants Day, it's not really necessary to give a gift for Boss's Day.
-But it helps.
-Employees who frequently get ahead at work (with either good or bad bosses) are those who learn how to "manage up".
+• On Boss's Day, it's not really necessary to give a gift -- but it helps.
+Employees who frequently get ahead at work (with either good or bad bosses) are those who know how to "manage up".

 • The original observance of Boss's Day in the US has now spread worldwide to Canada, Australia, Ireland, India, South Africa and Egypt.

 • Hallmark greeting cards began publishing Boss's Day cards in 1979.
-Today, the company produces dozens of different cards ranging from professional to humorous, to male or female bosses, or from an individual or group.
+Today, the company produces dozens of different cards ranging from professional to humorous, specifically to male or female bosses, or from an individual or group.